 - Being overly wordy.
 The plan should not be too verbose and should highlight all the main points clearly.

 - Starting with your summary.
-Saving the summary for last can help make sure you won’t miss out on any vital points and that it is a clear summary of your entire business plan.
+Saving the summary for last can help ensure you didn’t miss out on any vital points.

 Why should I make a business plan?